Legacy email integrations in Flow Designer

 - In the workflow the email integration belongs to, click the Flows tab.

-- Locate the email trigger.
+- Locate the Email Initiation trigger.
 It's labeled <form name> - Email Initiation Settings.

-Notice the two steps that make up the migrated email integration: the email trigger and the create event step.
+Notice the two steps that make up the migrated email integration: the Email Initiation trigger and the Create Alert Using a Form step.

-- The email trigger is configured to only accept emails sent from valid email devices in your xMatters instance, matching the legacy email integration functionality.
-You can change this so the email trigger accepts emails from any address; this means anyone with the trigger's email address can initiate the trigger and create the event.
+- The Email Initiation trigger is configured to only accept emails sent from valid email devices in your xMatters instance, matching the legacy email integration functionality.
+You can change this so the Email Initiation trigger accepts emails from any address; this means anyone with the trigger's email address can initiate the trigger and create the alert.

 - The address you send emails to remains the same, with the same ability to target different users and groups in xMatters by replacing the portion before the @ with an xMatters target name.